 He returned to see the archbishop of Mexico City and dropped the flowers.
 A miraculous picture of the Virgin had formed on the material, which today is displayed in the Basilica.
 Many Mexican traditions, such as this one, have religious significance.

 Día de la Independencia

-Dia de la Independencia (Mexican Independence Day) falls on September 16th, but begins the night before when the President of Mexico rings the bell at the National Palace in Mexico City, and shouts “Viva México!”
+Dia de la Independencia (Mexican Independence Day) falls on September 16th, but begins the night before when the President of Mexico rings the bell at the National Palace in Mexico City and shouts “Viva México!”
 This is one of the most widely celebrated Mexican traditions.

 There is a national military parade ever year on September 16th, and to celebrate Mexico’s independence from Spanish rule, people decorate their homes, dress in the colors of the flag, throw confetti, and hold parties where they feast on traditional foods.

 San Judas Tadeo

 This is another one of the many Mexican traditions with spiritual significance.
 San Judas Tadeo (St. Jude Thaddeus) is known as the Saint of Lost Causes.
 On the 28th day of every month, people gather at San Hipólito Church, the church dedicated to St. Jude in downtown Mexico City.

 People bring icons and statues of St. Jude, and ask for his blessing and help in difficult circumstances.
 The same events are held every October 28th, which is St. Jude’s saint’s day.

 Originally Spanish Christmas traditions, Posadas are now also Guatemalan and Mexican traditions.
 In Spanish, posada means “inn,” and in Mexico, people hold candles and sing songs as they reenact Mary and Joseph’s search for shelter in Bethlehem.

 Christmas Posadas last from December 16 until Christmas Eve.